gui3/anicode/README.md

 with the same name as the present project ([igalic/anicode](https://github.com/igalic/anicode))

-The present project (gui3/anicode) is just a little static page **made for fun and for the sake of learning**, with no intent on cutting anyone's grass under one's feet.
+The present project (gui3/anicode) is just a little web page **made for fun and for the sake of learning**, with no intent on cutting anyone's grass under one's feet.